Authorities foil NY protest bid to shut Wall Street

 PROTESTS ACROSS U.S.

-The Washington, D.C., gathering was smaller than hoped for by organizers.
-One protester in McPherson Square said he expected about 1,000 people, while perhaps 200 showed up, with many leaving within the hour.
+The Washington gathering was smaller than hoped for by organizers.
+One protester in McPherson Square said he expected about 1,000 people while perhaps 200 showed and many left within the hour.

-About 100 marched through downtown Denver, chanting slogans and calling for the recall of Mayor Michael Hancock for his decision to have police remove illegally pitched tents and other items from the Occupy Denver campsite last weekend.

 Before dawn on Thursday, police cleared away a protest camp from a plaza at the University of California, Berkeley, where 5,000 people had gathered on Tuesday night.